Looking for the best national parks in Canada? You have come to the right place.

 Located in a remote area between the US-Canada borders, Thousand Islands is one of the top parks in Canada.

-Just off the Highway 401 in Ontario is the rugged wilderness area floating above the St. Lawrence River, that stretches between Kingston and Brockville.
+Just off the Highway 401 in Ontario is the rugged wilderness area floating above the St. Lawrence River, which stretches between Kingston and Brockville.

 These islands make an incredibly unique landscape for globetrotters wandering off Canada’s beaten path.